-A savings account is an account that earns interest on your balance.
-The interest helps boost your savings.
-You’ll find savings programs at local physical banks, credit unions, and online banks.
+A savings account is a deposit account that typically earns interest on the balance you keep in it.
+That interest may help your savings grow over time.
+Savings accounts are available at traditional banks, credit unions, and online banks.

 Where to Apply for a Savings Account

-Most banks offer the option to open and fund a savings account online.
-If you opt for an account at a brick-and-mortar bank or credit union, you can also apply for the account in person.
+Most banks allow you to open and fund a savings account online.
+If you choose a brick-and-mortar bank or credit union, you can usually apply in person as well.

 Savings Account Requirements

-- A certain dollar amount in direct deposits per month
+- A required dollar amount in direct deposits

 How to Access Your Funds